Eight killed as church bus crashes into car, truck in Tennessee

 "Several went on with the Lord," said church pastor Rick Cruz.
 "We do appreciate all the prayers that have been given, and the community's caring concern in this time of difficulty."

-The University of Tennessee Medical Centre in Knoxville was treating the eight people listed in critical condition as well as two in serious condition and four who were stable, spokeswoman Susan Wyatt said.
+The University of Tennessee Medical Center in Knoxville was treating the eight people listed in critical condition as well as two in serious condition and four who were stable, spokeswoman Susan Wyatt said.

-All of the patients being treated from the crash at the medical centre were adults, Wyatt said.
+All of the patients being treated from the crash at the medical center were adults, Wyatt said.

 Traffic was being diverted in both directions and the roadway was expected to remain closed until late on Wednesday night, the highway patrol said.